Hello! I’m Sarah.

-I allowed these thoughts to define me as weak and hopeless.
+I believed these thoughts defined me as weak and hopeless.
 I was convinced that this was permanent and absolute.

 Although I lived my days like this for many years, it is not an accurate representation of my present day reality.
 With the help of some wonderful supporters, I have learned how to live peacefully and kindly.

 I have discovered many things about myself and I know now how to practice forgiveness and acceptance.